Music B.A.

 Comprehensive Requirement

-For their Senior Capstone project, students in the Contemporary Practices concentration must present a senior composition recital or portfolio.
+For their Senior Capstone project, students in the Compositional Practices concentration must present a senior composition recital or portfolio.

 Students should consult their faculty advisor (chosen when you declare the major) and department advisor when planning their recital/portfolio.